aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ps-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PS to PPSM on Android via Java" h2="Transform PS to PPSM within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store documents in a format that is independent of the application software, hardware, and operating system.
+However, the PDF format is not suitable for presentations.
+To make presentations, the Portable Presentation Slide Markup (PPSM) format is used.
+Therefore, it is necessary to convert PDF documents to PPSM format for presentations.

+<h2>How Aspose.Total Helps for PS to PPSM Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats.
+It includes APIs for PDF, Slides, and other file formats.
+Using Aspose.Total for Android via Java, developers can easily integrate the feature of converting PDF documents to PPSM format inside their Android applications.

-You can integrate PS to PPSM conversion feature inside your Android applications by using two simple steps.
-In the first step you can export PS to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to PPSM.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+The process of converting PDF documents to PPSM format involves two steps.
+In the first step, the PDF document is exported to PPTX format using Aspose.PDF for Android via Java.
+After that, Aspose.Slides for Android via Java is used to convert the PPTX document to PPSM format.
+Both APIs come under the Aspose.Total for Android via Java package.

+Therefore, developers can use Aspose.Total for Android via Java to integrate the feature of converting PDF documents to PPSM format inside their Android applications.
+This feature can be used to create presentations from PDF documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}